gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `includeCategories` and `excludeCategories` are methods of the [JUnitOptions](groovydoc/org/gradle/api/tasks/testing/junit/JUnitOptions.html) object and take the full class names of one or more category annotations to include or exclude.

-### Incremental Tasks
+### Incremental Tasks (i)
-Grade has always [made it easy](userguide/more_about_tasks.html#sec:up_to_date_checks) to implement a task that gets skipped when all of it's inputs and outputs are up to date.

-However, there are times when only a few input files have changed since the last execution, and you'd like to avoid reprocessing all of the unchanged inputs.
-This can be particularly useful for a transformer task, that converts input files to output files on a 1:1 basis.

-If you'd like to optimise your build so that only out-of-date inputs are processed, you can now do so by leveraging the new support for [Incremental Tasks](userguide/incremental_tasks.html).
+One of Gradle's most prized features is its ability to build a project incrementally.
+If tasks [declare their inputs and outputs](userguide/more_about_tasks.html#sec:task_inputs_outputs), Gradle can optimize the build by skipping the execution of each task whose inputs and outputs are unchanged since the previous execution (because the work would be completely redundant).
+This is known as “Incremental Build”.
+Gradle 1.6 introduces a related, [incubating](userguide/feature_lifecycle.html), feature that takes build optimization to the next level: “Incremental Tasks”.

+An “incremental task” is able to selectively process inputs that have changed, avoiding processing inputs that have not changed and do not need reprocessing.
+Gradle provides information about changes to inputs to the task implementation for this purpose.

-To implement an incremental task, you add a @TaskAction method that takes a single parameter of type [IncrementalTaskInputs](dsl/org.gradle.api.tasks.incremental.IncrementalTaskInputs.html).
+To implement an incremental task, you add a `@TaskAction` method that takes a single parameter of type [IncrementalTaskInputs](dsl/org.gradle.api.tasks.incremental.IncrementalTaskInputs.html).
 You can then supply an action to execute for every input file that is out of date, and another action to execute for every input file that has been removed.

     @TaskAction